fortrabbit/help/docs/verify-access-methods.md

 "Verify access methods" means to me to test if both access methods work.
 But the goal of the user is to get access working, whatever their method is.

 I also removed it from being linked from the development section and put it in the troubleshooting section.
 But also in there I am not sure if it is aligned with the other articles and more like a special article to be used in support?

+We need to figure from where to link that article.

 -->